junheeo/TermProject_15112_fall2021/TermProject/README.txt

 Run this app by running app.ui_py on python3

-There is no external libraries to be installed to use this app.
+There are no external libraries to be installed to use this app.

 Documents only in the TermProject directory are editable.